Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ## Running the Adventure
 Darling of the Docks is a short adventure intended for one character of 5th level.
 The goal of this adventure is to introduce the player to a crime syndicate called [[the Network]], the headquarters of which are located in Gullenshire.
 Gullenshire is the smallest and most prosperous port city of Hoverncast, the west coast of [[Durn]].

 The player or party don't have to know that the adventure has started in order to participate in it.
 It is recommended to dynamically introduce characters and it's okay to go off-script.
+Let the player lead the adventure and lean on key-events when they feel stuck or struggle with figuring out what to do.

 # Part 1: Madame Laurent